derhansen/sf_event_mgt/Documentation/ForAdministrators/CustomNotifications/Index.rst

           myNotification {
             title = A title for the notification template = MyNotification.html
-            subject = A subject for the e-mail
+            subject = A subject for the email
           }
         }
       }